Esri/arcgis-maps-sdk-unity-samples/sample_project/Assets/SampleViewer/Samples/Identify/readme.md

 1. The SampleViewer Scene should open by default, if it is not open, click the **SampleViewer** scene to open it.
 2. Click play.
-3. Using the UI, enter an APIKey in the input field to the top left.
+3. Using the UI, enter an API key in the input field to the top left.
 4. Open the **Samples** drop down, and click **Identify** to open the level.
 5. While holding shift, click a building.
 The building's identify results will populate the table.